matsengrp/gctree/README.md

-`--fasta=[path]` path to FASTA input alignment `--outdir=[path]` directory for output (created if does not exist)
+`--fasta=[path]` path to FASTA input alignment `--outdir=[path]` directory for output (created if does not exist) `--naiveID=[string]` ID of naive sequence in FASTA file used for outgroup rooting, default 'naive'.
+For BCRs, we assume a known naive V(D)J rearrangemnt is an additional sequence in our alignment, regardless of whether it was observed or not.
+This ancestral sequence must appear as an additional sequence.
+For applications without a definite root state, an observed sequence can be used to root the tree by duplicating it in the alignment and giving it a new id, which can be passed as this argument.

 ### optional arguments

-`--naiveID=[string]` ID of naive sequence in FASTA file used for outgroup rooting, default 'naive'

 `colorfile=[path]  ` path to a file of plotting colors for cells in the input FASTA file.
 Example, if the FASTA contains a sequence with ID `cell_1`, this cell could be colored red in the tree image by including the line `cell_1,red` in the color file.